 If any member of the Centre has concerns in this area they should contact, in confidence,

 any member of the Executive Committee to discuss.

 1. Aims of the Centre

-1.1 The Astbury Centre for Structural Molecular Biology, hereinafter referred to as “The Centre” or “ACSMB”, will promote interdisciplinary research of the highest standard on the structure and function of biological molecules, biomolecular assemblies and complexes using physico-chemical, molecular biological and computational approaches.
+1.1 The Astbury Centre for Structural Molecular Biology, hereinafter referred to as “The Centre” or “ACSMB”, will promote world-class interdisciplinary research to understand macromolecular behaviour in health and disease.

-1.2 The Centre will exist to encourage collaborative research work in structural biology, helping to provide the necessary infrastructure, equipment and environment, and maximising external research income from government funding agencies, charities and industry.
+1.2 The Centre will exist to encourage collaborative research work in structural molecular biology, including physical, chemical, biological and computational approaches, and to provide the necessary infrastructure, equipment and environment to maximise external research income from government funding agencies, charities and industry.

-1.3 The Centre will act to promote knowledge and training in this area of science, through participation in the undergraduate, postgraduate and research scientist training activities of the Faculties involved.
+1.3 The Centre will act to promote knowledge and training in this area of science, through participation of its members in undergraduate programmes of the relevant Faculties, and leadership in the provision of high level training to postgraduate and research scientists in areas of its expertise.